 Vocal music at Ashley Hall begins at Kindergarten and finishes with the oldest established ensemble at Ashley Hall, the Red Choir.
 Young vocal students receive musical training encompassing a wide variety of genres and cultures.
 There are opportunities to experiment with different percussion instruments in the Orff approach, to undertake intricate rhythmic studies associated with African and Mexican music traditions, learning about many classic composers, and listening to or singing their compositions.

-Drama at Ashley Hall, offered to students in grades seven through twelve, begins with an introduction to the fundamentals of theater and culminates with each student’s conducting a thorough study and performance of a prominent American playwright.
+Drama at Ashley Hall, offered to students in grades six through twelve, begins with an introduction to the fundamentals of theater and culminates with each student’s conducting a thorough study and performance of a prominent American playwright.
 Through acting exercises, students learn reliable vocal control, increase body awareness and flexibility and improve concentration, attention and listening skills.
 Productions of Shakespeare and contemporary plays, as well as the rich humanities curriculum allow for a well-rounded and thorough introduction to theatrical performing arts.

 Dance at Ashley Hall promotes body awareness, coordination, core strength, and flexibility.
 The students strive to find a balance between hard work developing technique and the more playful activity of creating expressive movement.
 Students will experience movement, develop and nurture respect for theater decorum, and gain appreciation of performance art.

 The Ashley Hall Visual Arts program provides every student with a firm foundation of artistic skills through a student-centered, sequential program of instruction that includes art production, history, and criticism.

 All visual arts students, from pre-school through twelfth grade, will explore a wide range of art production, process, and media exploration through drawing and both two-dimensional and three-dimensional design.
 Activities are often selected to make an interdisciplinary connection with other subject areas.